Should your retirement portfolio contain 100% shares?

 Introduction

-In his 1994 paper, retirement researcher Bill Bengen determined that a portfolio containing between 50% and 75%Â equities (shares)Â was optimal for providing a sustainable income over a 30-year period.
-In more recent times, some have advocated that a 100% equity retirement portfolio is a superior option, we assume, because equities tend to outperform bonds over the long term (this is up for debate, but that's a conversation for another day!), and this, therefore, makes for a more sustainable retirement income.
+In his 1994 paper, retirement researcher Bill Bengen determined that a portfolio containing between 50% and 75% equities (shares) was optimal for providing a sustainable income over a 30-year period.
+In more recent times, some have advocated that a 100% equity retirement portfolio is a superior option, which we assume is partly due to recency bias (global equity markets haven't had sustained market volatility for around 15 years).
+There is also the belief that equities tend to outperform bonds over the long term (this is up for debate, but that's a conversation for another day!).
+This outperformance makes for a more sustainable retirement income, at least, that's the theory.

-In this article, we attempt to determine what is best for a retiree, or maybe (as with many topics in retirement planning) it's not always black and white.
+In this article, we attempt to determine what is best for a retiree, or maybe (as with many topics in retirement planning), it's not always black and white.

 Recreating Bill's work